quaderno/quaderno-woocommerce/readme.txt

 3. Calculate worldwide taxes on the fly
 4. Example of an invoice

 == Changelog ==

+= 2.7.0 – Aug 8, 2025 =
+* New: autosend invoices if the autosend preference is active in Quaderno
+* New: recalculate taxes for all subscriptions with no taxes if necessary
+* New: remove the function to activate universal pricing
+* New: improve security

 = 2.6.2 – May 22, 2025 =
 * Fix: error when tax ID is not set